scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _stretchmode:

 Stretch mode
-	Changes the way the game is displayed in relation to the window size.
+	Changes the way the game is displayed in relation to the window or screen size.

 	*stretch_mode*